 For more information on our standard oils and greases, please see our LUBRICANT TABLES

 Lubrication provides a thin film between the contact areas in a bearing to reduce friction, dissipate heat and inhibit corrosion on balls and raceways.
 The lubricant will affect maximum running speed and temperature, torque level, noise level and, ultimately, bearing life.
 There are a range of options depending on the application.

-Dry lubricants are often specified where standard lubricants may cause contamination such as vacuum environments.
-Dry coatings such as molybdenum disulphide or tungsten disulphide are often burnished on to the balls and raceways of bearings to give smooth operation and higher running speeds than unlubricated bearings.
-These coatings are also resistant to water and dilute acids.
+Dry lubricants are used where standard lubricants may cause contamination such as vacuum environments.
+Popular materials such as molybdenum disulphide or tungsten disulphide may be burnished or sputtered on to the balls and raceways to give smooth operation and higher running speeds than unlubricated bearings.

 Dampening greases are widely used in automotive parts to prevents rattles and squeaks.
 They are also used to give a “quality” feel to switches, slides, threads and gears.
 They can be used in slow rotating bearings in, for example, potentiometers for the same reason.